Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

-We thus explore {\it anchored} projection techniques, that minimally use the most recently projected stroke point, as context for projecting the current stroke point (\S~\ref{sec:historical}).
+We thus explore \emph{anchored} projection techniques, that minimally use the most recently projected stroke point, as context for projecting the current stroke point (\S~\ref{sec:historical}).
 We evaluate various anchored projections, both theoretically and practically by pilot testing.
-Our most promising and novel approach {\it anchored-smooth-closest-point} (also called {\it mimicry}), captures the natural tendency of a user stroke to mimic the shape of the desired projected curve.
-A formal user study (\S~\ref{sec:study}), shows {\it mimicry} to perform significantly better than {\it spraycan} (the current baseline) in producing curves that match user intent (\S~\ref{sec:results}).
-This paper thus contributes, to the best of our knowledge, the first principled investigation of real-time inked techniques to project 3D mid-air strokes drawn in AR/VR onto 3D virtual objects, and a novel stroke projection benchmark for AR/VR: {\it mimicry}.
+Our most promising and novel approach \emph{anchored-smooth-closest-point} (also called \emph{mimicry}), captures the natural tendency of a user stroke to mimic the shape of the desired projected curve.
+A formal user study in VR (\S~\ref{sec:study}) shows \emph{mimicry} to perform significantly better than \emph{spraycan} (the current baseline) in producing curves that match user intent (\S~\ref{sec:results}).
+While our formal evaluation is limited to VR, the fundamental problem we study \revm{could directly translate} to AR scenarios as well.
+This paper thus contributes, to the best of our knowledge, the first principled investigation of real-time inked techniques to project 3D mid-air strokes drawn in \revm{VR} onto 3D virtual objects, and a novel stroke projection benchmark for \revm{VR}: \emph{mimicry}.